stuylinux/stuylinux.org/content/posts/meeting0-terminal-basics.md

 ## Member Specific Containers On Our Server
-You may have heard of a Virtual Machine before (basically a software emulation of a computer).
+You may have heard of a Virtual Machine before (basically a program that simulates a computer in software).
 We have something similar to that for each member, as they are each systems with isolated environments (we use containers, [here](https://stuylinux.org/posts/infra-containers/) is a blog post with more details on our setup).
-During this meeting, we made containers for each of the new members present.
-Now, people can use these containers for a better experience during a meeting.
+During this meeting, we made containers for our new members so they can enjoy full root access to a Linux system.

 ### Using Your Container
 When we setup our server before a meeting starts, a member can access their account on the server using a simple command entered into a terminal: